-A former standout player for the Panthers, McCarthy returns to TC3 on the sidelines for 2014.
+A former standout player for the Panthers, McCarthy returned to TC3 on the sidelines in 2014.
 A two-time all-conference and all-region selection, McCarthy was one of the top defenders in the nation.
 She helped the Panthers climb into the national top ten, peaking at 7th her sophomore year.
 After TC3 she went on to play at SUNY Oswego.

 Tuesday, October 21, 2008

 The TC3 women's soccer team's season came to an end Tuesday when the Panthers came up just short in the second round of the NJCAA Region III playoffs, failing to advance when Jefferson Community College outscored the Panthers on penalty kicks, 4-3.
 The Panthers, the #5 seed in the regional tournament, ends the season with a record of 11-6-1 overall and 10-4-1 in Region III.
 Jefferson, the #4 seed, advances in the playoffs with a record of 9-4-2.

 Playing in blustery conditions, the home team took an early lead by scoring twice in the first half.
 The Panthers responded in the 60th minute with a goal by Rachel Reile (Northville H.S./Northville) to cut the lead to 2-1.
 Liz Bazzano (Peru H.S./Peru) tied the game ten minutes later, with Sarah Lovetre (Onteora H.S./Shokan) and Danielle Hiza (Johnson City H.S./Johnson City) earning assists.